Do you have diabetes and want to be accompanied by a specialist in Barcelona?

 The management of diabetes (type 1 and type 2) is based on a balanced diet, regular physical activity and medical treatments adapted to the patient's profile and the evolution of the disease.
 There is therefore no single treatment for diabetes but a range of measures that must be considered according to each situation.

-To accompany you in your treatment, the specialists at Turó Park Medical Center offer you a complete and personalised approach to improve your quality of life on a daily basis and to avoid the occurrence of complications.
+To accompany you in your treatment, the specialists at Turó Park Clinics offer you a complete and personalised approach to improve your quality of life on a daily basis and to avoid the occurrence of complications.
 So don't wait to make an appointment with one of our English-speaking practitioners.

 What is diabetes?